 Daniel Urdiain is a member of the Firm's Labor Practice Group in Mexico City.
 He is fluent in all aspects of labor law and regularly advises clients on the employment-related issues arising from commercial and corporate transactions.

 Daniel focuses his practice on labor law, immigration, individual litigation and social security matters.
 Likewise, he advises Mexican and foreign multinationals on international mobility matters, as well as with the obtaining legal immigration documentation for their employees.
 He also provides advice on compensation and benefits, as well as the fees derived from the Social Security Law and the Law of the National Institute of the Workers' Housing Fund.
 In addition, Daniel supports clients with employment tax planning and tax litigation.
-In addition, Daniel the Mexico Baker McKenzie's Pro-Bono committee, for which he provides advice on human rights of vulnerable groups.
+Furthermore, Daniel is a member of the Mexico Baker McKenzie's Pro-Bono committee, for which he provides advice on human rights of vulnerable groups.

 Representative Legal Matters